Roof Financing (made easy): Here’s how you can pay for a new roof

 roof financing with a company

-Home improvement companies often offer their own options to simply the task of financing a new roof.
+Home improvement companies often offer their own options to simplify the task of financing a new roof.

 Capitol Improvements works with Enerbank, which lets homeowners more easily apply for and take out home improvement loans.